 For those who celebrate Halloween, this year will be very different.
 The COVID-19 pandemic has led to many families deciding not to go out into their neighbourhood for trick-or-treating.

 This doesn’t mean celebrations have to come to a stop as there are many alternative ways to take part in the spooky festivities safely and following government guidelines.
 Click here for more information about the guidelines for England.
-In Wales, a ‘firebreak’ lockdown will start from Friday 23rd October at 6pm.
-This requires everyone to stay at home and to not meet up with other households either indoors or outside.
-More information can be found here.

 Here are some ideas on celebrating Halloween from the comfort of your own home for everyone in your household and support bubble to enjoy: